 What is an Advisor?

-Advisors are non-voting volunteers who assist in furthering the mission of the Florence Belsky Charitable Foundation by attending events, posting their biographies to our website and being available to share ideas with other advisors.
+Advisors are non-voting volunteers who assist in furthering the mission of the Florence Belsky Charitable Foundation by attending events, posting their biographies on our website and being available to share ideas with other advisors.

 There are no meetings or other commitments required of Advisors.
 We only ask that you remain open to engaging with other Advisors, whether at our in-person networking events or online.